 In a beautiful morning, you wake up and want to enjoy something relaxed and elegant.
 That drip coffee is the most suitable choice for you.
 Drip coffee is a very simple method, but it brings you the incredibly pure and attractive aroma.
-It originates from Japan and is becoming more and more popular in western countries recently.
-Let´s start your day with a cup of drip coffee.
+Drip coffee originates from Japan and is becoming more and more popular in western countries recently.
+Here is how to make drip coffee quickly and easily start your day with a cup of drip coffee.

 To make a coffee in drip style, you only prepare some common tools